Adding Macro Buttons And Toolbars

 - Description of the macro button.
 It displayed as a sub-header in the tooltip and in the SOLIDWORKS task bar in the bottom right corner when mouse hovers a button in SOLIDWORKS toolbar

 - Path to icon of the macro button.
-Optimal size is between 16x16 and 120x120 in PNG format, however image will be automatically scaled and aligned which allows support for any size (including different width and height).
+Raster image files - optimal size is between 16x16 and 120x120 in PNG format, however image will be automatically scaled and aligned which allows support for any size (including different width and height).
 Transparency is supported.
+Scalable Vector Graphics images in SVG (recommended option).
+Provides the best quality for icons as it will be scaled without quality loss depending on the resolution of the screen and button sizes.

 - Full path to macro to run

 - Macro entry point.
 This is the subroutine which should be run first when executing the macro.
 This is a parameterless subroutine (usually named main).
-Custom Toolbar will try to automatically find the best suitable subroutine
+Toolbar+ will try to automatically find the best suitable subroutine

 - Triggers.
 Macro trigger options.
 Follow triggers article for more information